Oral Medicine Syringes for Children or Adults

-Unlike hypodermic syringes, which are created to connect to a needle for injections under the skin, oral syringes are used just as their name suggests -administering medicine orally.
-Oral syringes are not all created equal.
+Unlike hypodermic syringes, which are created to connect to a needle for injections under the skin, oral syringes, also referred to as oral medicine syringes, are used just as their name suggests - administering medication orally.
+Liquid medicine syringes are not all created equal.
 Although these types of syringes can be used on individuals of any age, they are most commonly used on babies and children to give doses of liquid medicine that can often be difficult to administer with a spoon.
-Oral syringes can ensure accurate dosage, so you don't accidentally give the individual more or less of the required medication.
+Baby oral syringes can ensure accurate dosage, so you don't accidentally give the individual more or less of the required medication.

 Starting at: $0.19

 Although not all oral syringes are alike each comes with the following basic pieces of equipment

 - Stopper - This is the tip of the syringe and has a hole in the center, which fits in the top of the medicine bottle.